OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ## Running Exomiser

+For this tutorial, we will focus on running Exomiser on a single sample VCF file with
 ### Phenopackets

 It is recommended to provide Exomiser with the input sample as a Phenopacket.
 Exomiser will accept this in either JSON or YAML format.